camayal/DMISimulations/README.md

 ```

 Allele frequency files were used as input for the python code wrote in the Jupyter Notebook called `jsonToOrderOfFixtion.ipynb` in order to plot the order of fixation.

+## 10. Demographic speciation model empirical tests

+To test our new speciation model we used species-level trees and distribution range information for birds and mammals.
+We calculated diversification rates for every species (tip) and tested the correlation of them and the distribution range as indirect measurement of population size using Phylogenetic Linear Regression and simple linear regression.

+All code to reproduce those results is found in the following Jupyter Notebooks: `Demographic-speciation-birds.ipynb` and `Demographic-speciation-mammals.ipynb`.